sami-badawi/shapelogic-typescript/README.md

 ## Status Pre alpha

+* There is a live version on https://shapelogic-typescript.org/
 * The project builds with IntelliSense in Visual Studio Code
 * All parts are included
 * WebGL code is working